silmae/hsicube/README.md

 You can also see the [Cube](tests/CubeTest/) or [ENVI test files](tests/ENVITest/) for some use behaviors of the different methods.

+## Citing
+If you use this package for scientific work, you can cite the following conference paper:

+> Software Framework For Hyperspectral Data Exploration and Processing in MATLAB
+> M. A. Eskelinen
+> Int.
+Arch.
+Photogramm.
+Remote Sens.
+Spatial Inf.
+Sci., XLII-3-W3, 47-50, https://doi.org/10.5194/isprs-archives-XLII-3-W3-47-2017, 2017

 ## Author

 Matti A. Eskelinen, University of Jyväskylä, Finland